 Come study with the IPI online to learn psychoanalytic psychotherapy consultation and supervision skills.
-Class teaching employs a secure video platform (Zoom), limiting class size to 10 participants to optimize a close-in study of theory and technique of psychoanalytic psychotherapy consultation skills.
-A certificate is provided at the successful completion of the course (19 CE Credits).
+Class teaching employs a secure video platform (Zoom), limiting class size to 10 participants to optimize a close-in study of theory and technique of psychoanalytic psychotherapy consultation.
+A certificate is provided upon the successful completion of the course (19 CE Credits).
 Readings are provided to all students for group discussions.
 Faculty and participant vignettes are utilized to apply new skills with individual mentoring provided to all participants to prepare for the seminar.
 Students will also gain an experience of the Group Affective Model throughout the program to integrate the affective and cognitive dimensions of learning at an unconscious level.

 Suzanne St. John, PhD

 Program Date(s):October 20, 2023 - March 4, 2024

 Participants will attend a one-day intensive seminar by a two-way secure video link, requiring only a computer or laptop and internet access.
 The intensive seminar will include 2 classes and 2 Group Affective Model group experiences.
 Classes will include readings, class discussion and a faculty and participant vignette.

 Following the intensive one-day seminar, participants will attend 8 additional classes, and 2 more GAM groups.
 All classes will include readings faculty and participant vignettes, and class discussion.

 One-Day Intensive Institute Schedule